Dr Ernest Caldwell

 - On Sabbatical:

-Ernest’s research on traditional and contemporary Chinese legal and political thought has been published in several journals including the Law and History Review, Chicago-Kent Law Review, and Early China.
+Ernest’s research on traditional and contemporary Chinese legal and political thought has been published in edited volumes and several journals including the Law and History Review, Chicago-Kent Law Review, and Early China

 - Chinese Constitutionalism